Energy and Natural Resources, Disaster Preparedness

 Minimizing Risk of Fires

-Over the past decade, much of California has seen a significant increase in the frequency and intensity of wildfires.
+Over the past decade, California has seen a significant increase in the frequency and intensity of wildfires.
 To help mitigate the risk locally, we support the implementation of the Wildfire Action Plan adopted by the Chamber’s Advocacy Council.
 The plan includes: vegetation management and fire safety; reduction of the volume of combustible materials in the forests and woodlands of Sonoma County; reduction of the impact of new development in WUI areas; and improvements to the electric distribution system.

 Hardening of the electric distribution system is critical to lessen the likelihood of fires being initiated and the impact of Public Safety Power Shutoff (PSPS) events.
 With losses in the millions of dollars per PSPS event, we support investments in hardening, microgrids, and other energy back-up solutions.
 Major upgrades to the electric utility transmission and distribution system undertaken over the past five years have helped reduce the likelihood that transmission and distribution lines will start fires and have also reduced the extent of PSPS events.
 These upgrades must continue until the entire system has been hardened.